-When turning left, you must yield the right of way to oncoming traffic, if any.
+When you are turning left, you must yield the right of way to oncoming traffic.
 At a four-way stop, drivers arriving at the same time should yield the right of way to the driver on the right.

 See the DMV has a guide for intersections and turns for more information.